 A Focus on the Buyer’s Experience

 Sales enablement places the focus on the buyer’s experience.
-Because the practice is all about empowering salespeople by giving them the tools that they need to engage with buyers, that places the focus squarely on that engagement and how to facilitate a positive engagement for the buyer.
+Because the practice is all about empowering salespeople by giving them the tools they need to engage with buyers, which places the focus squarely on that engagement and how to facilitate a positive engagement for the buyer.

 By ensuring that your sales teams have a solid understanding of who the buyer is, what they care about, and where they are at in the buying journey, sales enablement helps to re-shape their experience by changing what your sales team looks at and cares about when interacting with prospects.

 A recent study showed that a sales team’s ability to attain quota is correlated with their investment in sales enablement.

 Like inbound marketing, sales enablement is all about providing the right content to your buyers at the right time.
 You need high-quality content that informs your prospects about your company, product, and industry.

 Then, you need to identify the right times during the sales process to deliver that content to them for maximum effectiveness.

 The type of content that is used in the sales enablement process includes blog posts, white papers, webinars, case studies, videos, and any other type of content that may be helpful to your salespeople to make key points and help customers better understand how your product can suit their needs.

 In sales enablement, your salespeople can use high-quality content as a crutch.
 This allows them to focus on maintaining relationships with more prospects and will, over time, increase their sales numbers.

 Although it does take time to put together large amounts of the type of content that you will need for truly deep sales enablement strategies, there will be a lot of overlap with inbound marketing strategies that allow for that content to find multiple uses in your marketing and sales processes.